ska-sa/katgpucbf/doc/fgpu/design.rst

 the system.
 With better memcpy performance it may be possible to use fewer cores (and conversely, fewer cores on a die tends may reduce the latency to memory and hence the memcpy performance).

+Reordering
+^^^^^^^^^^
+The receive path contains code to place data into the correct positions in chunks based on the timestamp, managing a sliding window of chunks, flushing old chunks once new data arrives, etc. This is quite similar to existing code in katsdpbfingest_, and a similar problem is likely to occur for a software X-engine.
+It may be worth creating a higher-level library on top of spead2 to implement these patterns.